 Raw oats can be difficult to digest and may cause bloating, gas, and digestive discomfort.
 This is because they contain a high amount of phytic acid, which can hinder the absorption of important nutrients in your body.
 Additionally, raw oats can be challenging to chew, potentially leading to digestive issues.

-See also How to cook farro for salad
+See also How long to cook chicken thighs on pellet grill

 However, cooking oats can significantly improve their digestibility and nutrient availability.
 When oats are cooked, they become soft and easier to chew, allowing your body to better absorb their nutrients.
 Cooking also helps break down the phytic acid, making it easier for your body to process.